 Tip #3: Let your “attendees” bid remotely

-If you were already using a digital silent auction platform, you probably already have your items built on your platform so people could use their phones to bid at your auction.
+If you were already using a digital silent auction platform, you probably already have your items built on your platform so people could use their phones or computers to bid at your auction.
 They can still bid that way!
 When donors are bidding on items or making donations on your event page, give them a shout out or interact with them somehow.
 Once you get started, there are tons of opportunities to engage people as they interact with your event.
 Some fun ideas include:

 - Drawing attention to bids on particularly popular items